Matterhorn Bobsleds: In popular culture

 The music video for Randy Newman's song "I Love L.A." shows the mountain when he sings "look at that mountain".

-The song "Disney's Dream Debased" by the Fall (from the album The Wonderful and Frightening World Of...) was inspired by the 1984 decapitation accident that happened on the Matterhorn very shortly after band members Mark and Brix Smith had been on the ride themselves.
+The song "Disney's Dream Debased" by the Fall (from the album The Wonderful and Frightening World Of...) was inspired by the 1984 decapitation accident, which happened on the Matterhorn very shortly after band members Mark and Brix Smith had been on the ride themselves.

 The video game Epic Mickey has its own version of the Matterhorn named Mickeyjunk Mountain, which is littered with old and lost Mickey memorabilia.

 The Abominable Snowman from the attraction appears in the 2013 Mickey Mouse short "Yodelberg", in which Mickey encounters the creature while climbing a mountain to see Minnie.
 The bobsled ride vehicles from the attraction litter the entrance of the beast's ice-cavern home.

 Disney announced in 2011 that it would make a movie based on this attraction called The Hill, about five teenagers who go on a journey up the mountain and encounter a yeti.
 The company announced in 2021 that it would produce a film based on the attraction for their streaming service Disney+, with the working title Matterhorn.

 The Water Coaster Aqua Mouse on the Disney cruise ship Disney Wish features the yeti in the storyline “Swiss Meltdown” where Mickey and Minnie are chased by the creature when trying to prevent a catastrophic meltdown.

 Disney Television Animation's short series Chibi Tiny Tales featured a crossover short of the ride with Hailey's On It! characters meeting The Abominable Snowman.